arihantverma/arihantverma.com/posts/personal-essays/published/2021/4-dec/why-is-sudarshan-kriya-like-brushing.md

 Our body sustains on periodic cleanliness, does it not?
 What about our mind?
 It's fascinating that we don't think about how much it might need cleansing, the way we mindlessly and brilliantly have chores set for physical cleanliness.
 Chores which we don't even give a second thought.

 Therapy helps big time.
 I personally have never had sessions, but a lot of my friends successfully have had.
-Sometimes there is a need to talk things out in a systemetic, pragmatic, safe way.
+Sometimes there is a need to talk things out in a systematic, pragmatic, safe way.
 How, might not always be evident.
 That's why trained, non judgemental professionals come into picture.

 But there are some things that can't go away with talking.
 One of them surprisingly and fundamentally is stress.
-The very word gives such a negative connotation that most of the human minds would feel averse to both the word, and its meaning the usage of the word commonly suggests.
+The very word gives such a negative connotation that most of the human minds would feel averse to both the word and its meaning the usage of the word commonly suggests.
 Some of the possible things that might pop in your brain are:

 {% longquote %}
   1. I don't have stress in life.